l2fprod/bxshell/README.md

-# bxshell - All the Bluemix tools I need in one Docker image and a few shell scripts
+# bxshell - All the IBM Cloud tools I need in one Docker image and a few shell scripts

 [![Build Status](https://travis-ci.org/l2fprod/bxshell.svg)](https://travis-ci.org/l2fprod/bxshell)

-**bxshell** is made of one Docker image where the Bluemix CLI and its plugin have been preinstalled together with the CLI to work with containers. **bxshell** also provides a script to start the Docker image and to mount configuration directories into the image.
+**bxshell** is made of one Docker image where the IBM Cloud CLI and its plugin have been preinstalled together with the CLI to work with containers. **bxshell** also provides a script to start the Docker image and to mount configuration directories into the image.

 ![screen.png](./screen.png)